MemTensor/MemOS/evaluation/README.md

 # Evaluation Memory Framework

-This repository provides tools and scripts for evaluating the LoCoMo dataset using various models and APIs.
+This repository provides tools and scripts for evaluating the `LoCoMo`, `LongMemEval`, `PrefEval`, `personaMem` dataset using various models and APIs.

 ## Installation